Oil shale gas

 Oil shale gas (also: retort gas or retorting gas) is a synthetic non-condensable gas mixture (syngas) produced by oil shale thermal processing (pyrolysis).
 Although often referred to as shale gas, it differs from the natural gas produced from shale, which is also known as shale gas.

 Process

 Oil shale gas is produced by retorting (pyrolysis) of oil shale.
-In the pyrolysis process, oil shale is heated until its kerogen decomposes into vapors of a petroleum-like condensable shale oil, non-condensible combustible oil shale gas, and spent shale—a solid residue.
+In the pyrolysis process, oil shale is heated until its kerogen decomposes into vapors of a petroleum-like condensable shale oil, non-condensable combustible oil shale gas, and spent shale—a solid residue.
 The process is the same as the shale oil extraction and oil shale gas usually occurs as a byproduct of shale oil production.
 The ratio of oil shale gas to shale oil depends on retorting temperature and as a rule, increases by the rise of temperature.